Welcome to Paloma's Nest Preschool! We are delighted to welcome you into our community.

 Paloma’s Nest employs several methods to ensure open communication between teachers and families.

 I/We hereby acknowledge that I/We have received and read Paloma's Nest Preschool’s Parent Handbook in its entirety.
-I/We hereby agree to follow of the the school policies and procedures.
-I/We understand that Paloma's Nest Preschool reserves the right to modify the School Rules & Policies and any other information contained in the above documents at the school’s discretion, with 60 days of prior written notice.
+I/We hereby agree to follow the program policies and procedures.
+I/We understand that Paloma's Nest Preschool reserves the right to modify the Program Rules & Policies and any other information contained in the above documents at the program’s discretion, with 60 days of prior written notice.

 This invitation for admission to Paloma's Nest Preschool expires if this contract is not signed, dated, and received with the appropriate deposit fee (indicated above), no later than three days after invitation of admission to the program.